geoext/geoext3-ws/src/first-steps/resources.md

 The left side of the API-docs is a list of all objects in OpenLayers.
 If you click on the name of an OpenLayers class there, you see the API of the object.

 In the subpages you can find a list of all properties, methods and events the class provides.
-You should make yourself familiar with how to navigate tha API docs.
+You should make yourself familiar with how to navigate the API docs.

 ### Examples